 SNAP-Education

 Our division provides oversight for the SNAP-Ed program in Indiana.
-The DNPA SNAP-Ed and Nutrition Programs Director and SNAP-Ed Coordinators work closely with Purdue Extension to implement policy, systems and environmental (PSE) strategies to increase food access in SNAP-eligible communities.
+The DNPA SNAP-Ed team work closely with Purdue Extension to implement policy, systems and environmental (PSE) strategies to increase food access in SNAP-eligible communities.
 Every county in Indiana is served by Purdue Extension’s Community Wellness Coordinators (CWCs), who coordinate a variety of projects and initiatives to pursue PSE change around nutrition and physical activity.
-For more information about these initiatives visit the SNAP-Ed page or contact our SNAP-Ed Coordinators.
+For more information about these initiatives visit the SNAP-Ed page.

 Contact